fastrgv/SliderPuzzles/README.md

-### BlockSliders, DirtyDozen, AnnoyingSliders
+### BlockSliders [cslid], DirtyDozen [cdd], AnnoyingSliders [cann]
 Colored, non-graphical Block Slider puzzle games designed to run in a terminal window.
+In these 3, an UpperCase letter helps distinguish a 1x1 block.

 Colored blocks of letters can be moved horizontally or vertically wherever there is space.
 Often, the objective is to move the red block to a specified goal position.
 Sometimes the goal is to swap the positions of two blocks.

 A stand alone autosolver, bfsa, is provided, but now, a "live" autosolver is embedded into these games.
 At any time you may press the (=)-key to begin stepping toward a solution.

-In cann (AnnoyingSliders) you must type "0" to restart it, since "r" is reserved to mean "red".
+In cann (AnnoyingSliders) you must type "0" to restart it, since "r" is reserved to mean "red"; also the ijkl movement keys are disabled since the letter "k" is used for the color black.

-Also, an UpperCase letter now helps distinguish a 1x1 block, when it is not otherwise obvious.
+Extra key functions for these 3 blocksliders only:

+* (.) save current CFG
+* (/) restore saved CFG

 For those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  crush, cslid, cdd, and cann.